 Kabbage vs OnDeck: Company Valuations

 Small business owners are lucky to have so many options today to get short term working capital, with OnDeck and Kabbage leading the way.
-We recommend OnDeck overall for small businesses because they loan larger amounts of money quickly, with longer terms.
-Kabbage is a good option for small businesses that generate lower revenues of $50K – $150K.
+We recommend OnDeck overall for small businesses because they loan larger amounts of money with longer terms.
+A Kabbage loan is a good option for small businesses that generate lower revenues of $50K – $250K, or who need monthly payment terms.

-OnDeck offers loans up to $500K with terms of 3-36 months.
-If you have $100K+ in annual business revenue, a credit score of at least 500, and have been in business for a minimum of 1 year, then you can pre qualify online today within a few minutes.
+OnDeck loans go up to $500K with terms of 3-36 months.
+If you have $100K+ in annual business revenue, a credit score of at least 500, and have been in business for a minimum of 1 year, then you can pre-qualify online today within a few minutes.
 OnDeck is easy to apply for and can fund your loan as quickly as 1 day.